specter119/fish-plugin-homebrew/README.md

 fisher add specter119/fish-plugin-homebrew
 ```

-This plugin has remove the pyenv shims from `$PATH` of brew to get a proper out put of `brew doctor`
+This plugin has remove the pyenv shims from `$PATH` of brew command, in order to get a proper out put of `brew doctor`

 ## Aliases